Dementia Symptoms, Types, and Causes

 Pick's Disease affects personality, orientation and behavior.
-It may be more common in women and occurs at an early age.
+Pick's disease may be more common in women and occurs at an early age.

 Huntington's Disease is an inherited, degenerative disease.
-The disease causes involuntary movement and usually begins during mid-life.
+Huntington's causes involuntary movement and usually begins during mid-life.

 Lewy Body Dementia causes symptoms similar to Alzheimer's disease.
 People with Lewy Body dementia experience hallucinations and can become fearful.

-Early dementia, also known as mild cognitive impairment (MCI), involves problems with memory, language, or other cognitive functions.
+Mild cognitive impairment (MCI) is a stage between normal aging and dementia and involves problems with memory, language, or other cognitive functions.
 But unlike those with full-blown dementia, people with MCI are still able to function in their daily lives without relying on others.

 Many people with MCI eventually develop Alzheimer's disease or another type of dementia.
 However, others plateau at a relatively mild stage of decline and are able to live independently.
 Some people with mild cognitive impairment even return to normal.

-It is not yet fully understood why MCI progresses to Alzheimer's disease in some, while remaining stable in others.
+It is not yet fully understood why MCI progresses to Alzheimer's disease in some people, while remaining stable in others.
 The course is difficult to predict, but in general, the greater the degree of memory impairment, the greater the risk of developing Alzheimer's down the line.
-According to The Mayo Clinic's Dr. Ronald Peterson, roughly fifteen percent of the population between ages 70 and 90 experience minimal cognitive impairment.
+According to the Alzheimer’s Association, roughly 15 to 20 percent of the population over the age of 65 experience some degree of mild cognitive impairment.